Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Type I BMP receptor inhibitor (Ki values are <1, 5.4 and 43 nM for ALK6, ALK3 and ALK2, respectively).
+DMH2 is a type I BMP receptor inhibitor (Ki values are <1, 5.4 and 43 nM for ALK6, ALK3 and ALK2, respectively).
 Exhibits >30-fold selectivity over ALK4, ALK5, BMPR2, AMPK and VEGFR2.
 Also binds to TGFBR2 (Ki = 85 nM).
 Decreases growth and induces cell death of H1299 non-small cell lung carcinoma cells in vitro.
 Enhances liver regeneration in vivo.

 |Storage||Store at +4°C|